NHF’s Mission is to empower parents to have healthy children free of chronic health conditions

 Richard E. Frye, M.D., Ph.D.

-Dr. Richard Frye is the Director of Autism Research at Arkansas Children’s Hospital (ACH) Research Institute, Associate Professor in Pediatrics at the University of Arkansas for Medical Sciences, Director of the Autism Multispecialty Clinic at ACH and Co-Director of the Neurometabolic Clinic at ACH.
+Dr. Richard Frye is the Chief, Neurodevelopmental Disorders, Barrow Neurological Institute at Phoenix Children’s Hospital and Professor, Department of Child Health, University of Arizona College of Medicine – Phoenix.
 He received his M.D./Ph.D. from Georgetown University.
 He completed a residency in Pediatrics at the University of Miami, residency in Child Neurology and fellowship in Behavioral Neurology and Learning Disabilities at Harvard University/Children’s Hospital Boston and a fellowship in Psychology at Boston University.
 He holds board certifications in Pediatrics and in Neurology with Special Competence in Child Neurology.
 Dr. Frye is a national leader in autism research.
 He has authored over 150 peer-reviewed publications and book chapters, and serves on several editorial boards of scientific and medical journals.

 John Green, M.D.

 Debby Hamilton, M.D., MSPH